Smart Language Learner

 Yabla is a language immersion tool that helps you learn a new language through video content.

-It’s a fun way for intermediate and advanced learners to improve their skills in their target language.
-It’s especially good for boosting your listening skills.
+It’s a fun way for intermediate and advanced learners to improve their foreign language skills.

-You don’t just watch the videos, but you also learn from them by playing games that feature the videos’ content.
+But with Yabla, you don’t just watch the videos; you also learn from them by playing games and quizzes that feature the videos’ content.

 For Whom is Yabla?

-For the language learner who wants to learn a language by watching and learning from interesting video content.
+For language learners who want to learn a language through interesting video content.

 With Yabla you can learn: